IMIO/imio-townstreet/README.md

    To limit scope of map on the city, you must set 2 variables in wcs `site-options.cfg`
    path : /var/lib/wcs/COMMUNE-formulaires.guichet-citoyen.be/site-options.cfg
+   These coordinates constrain the display to the determined area.
 ```
    [options]
    map-bounds-top-left = xx.xxxx;y.yyyy